fch-yk/k8s_02_Django/docs/minikube_deploy.md

 ### Secret environmental variables

-Use Secrets for things which are actually secret like API keys, credentials.
+Use Secrets for things that are actually secret, like API keys and credentials.

 _Note_: for production installation, remember to replace the formal values (like `replace_me`) with real values of your choice.